 When your child starts to ride, they’ll learn the basics first.
 These include:

 - Signals to control the horse, like steering and stopping.

 - How to hold the reigns.

 - How to get on and off the horse.

-There’s no need to worry, because your child will always be given a horse that matches their size, height, and level of ability.
-They should always feel happy and in control on their first horse.
+There’s no need to worry because your child will always be given a horse that matches their size, height, and level of ability.
+They should always feel happy and in control of their first horse.
 They won’t leave the barn with the horse until the instructor feels that your child has got the hang of things either.